giantswarm/releases/pull_request_template.md

 - [ ] Roadmap issue created
 - [ ] Release uses latest stable Flatcar
 - [ ] Release uses latest Kubernetes patch version

+### Triggering e2e tests

+To trigger the E2E test for each new Release added in this PR add a comment with the following:

+`/run releases-test-suites`

+For more details see the [README.md](/README.md#running-tests-against-prs)